rocky-jaiswal/my_blogs/source/2012-09-09-rails_on_ruby_jruby_a_performance_comparison.html.markdown

     Requests per second:    391.74 [#/sec] (mean)
     Time per request:       25.527 [ms] (mean)

 We see an improvment now.
-Although, Puma is a tad faster.
+Although, Puma is a tad faster (ignorable).

 Lastly with concurrency enabled, we will use the warbler gem to generate a war file and deploy it on standard tomcat.